CVE-2025-47280

 CVE-2025-47280 is a low-severity Improper Encoding or Escaping of Output (CWE-116) vulnerability in Umbraco Umbraco Forms.
 Its CVSS base score is 2.3 (Low).

-Operationally, ranked in the top 50.0% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Content Injection (T1659); ranked at the 18th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References